Aaliyah (album): Legacy

 In August 2021, it was reported that the album and Aaliyah's other recorded work for Blackground (since rebranded as Blackground Records 2.0) would be rereleased on physical, digital, and streaming formats in a deal between the record label and Empire Distribution.
 However, Aaliyah's estate issued a statement in response to Blackground 2.0's announcement, denouncing the "unscrupulous endeavor to release Aaliyah's music without any transparency or full accounting to the estate".
 On September 10, Aaliyah appeared on streaming and music download services through Blackground and Empire.
-In the following weeks, it reentered the US Billboard 200 at number 13 and the UK R&B albums chart at number seven.
+In the following weeks, it re-entered the US Billboard 200 at number 13 and at number seven on the Top R&B/Hip-Hop Albums and UK Hip Hop and R&B Albums charts.

 Track listing

 Personnel

 Information is taken from the album credits.